aldreth/tarrant.org.uk/_posts/2005-10-10-poem-from-the-holmans.md

     Phil...
 ---

-<p>This poem is one that the Holmans chose to read at Cindy's funeral, but didn't find a space to.</p>
+This poem is one that the Holmans chose to read at Cindy\'s funeral, but didn\'t find a space to.

-<blockquote><p>The Dead</p>
+> The Dead
+>
-<p>The dead are always looking down on us, they say,<br />
+> The dead are always looking down on us, they say,
-while we are putting on our shoes or making a sandwich,<br />
+>  while we are putting on our shoes or making a sandwich,
-they are looking down through glass-bottom boats of heaven<br />
+>  they are looking down through glass-bottom boats of heaven
-as they row themselves slowly through eternity.</p>
+>  as they row themselves slowly through eternity.
+>
-<p>They watch the tops of our heads moving below on earth,<br />
+> They watch the tops of our heads moving below on earth,
-and when we lie down in a field or on a couch,<br />
+>  and when we lie down in a field or on a couch,
-drugged perhaps by the hum of a warm afternoon,<br />
+>  drugged perhaps by the hum of a warm afternoon,
-they think we are looking back at them,</p>
+>  they think we are looking back at them,
+>
-<p>which makes them lift their oars and fall silent<br />
+> which makes them lift their oars and fall silent
-and wait, like parents for us to close our eyes.</p>
+>  and wait, like parents for us to close our eyes.
+>
-<p>Billy Collins
+> Billy Collins
-</p></blockquote>